 All three seem to treat acne similarly, so the user may choose between them depending on their tolerability and risk factors.
 Side effects can include breast tenderness, weight gain, mood changes, and occasionally acne itself.

 Long term effects are relatively rare, though the estrogen and progesterone treatment should not be used for very long periods.
+CBD and Birth Control information can be found on our site.

 A change in hormones is one of the biggest causes of female acne.
 The cycle of menstruation alters the levels of estrogen significantly during the month, producing changes in the sebum production in the skin and acne.
 This is why hormone replacement treatments work.